clemenko/rke_airgap_install/README.md

 yum clean all
 ```

-Cool, lets move on to the RKE2.
+Cool, lets move on to getting the bits.

 ## RKE2 Install

 ### RKE2 Server Install

 Now that we have all the nodes up to date, let's focus on `rancher1`.
 While this might seem controversial, `curl | bash` does work nicely.
-The install script will use the tarball install for **Ubuntu** and the RPM install for **Rocky/Centos**.
-Please be patient, the start command can take a minute.
-Here are the [rke2 docs](https://docs.rke2.io/install/methods/) and [install options](https://docs.rke2.io/install/install_options/install_options/) for reference.
+For the air gapped install we are going use the tarball we downloaded in the previous section.
+Here are the [rke2 docs](https://docs.rke2.io/install/methods/) and [air install](https://docs.rke2.io/install/airgap/) for reference.

 ```bash
 # On rancher1